0xPolygonHermez/zkevm-node/docs/running_local.md

 - <https://www.docker.com/get-started>
 - <https://docs.docker.com/compose/install/>

-The `zkevm-node` docker image must be built at least once and every time a change is made to the code.
+The `x1-node` docker image must be built at least once and every time a change is made to the code.
-If you haven't build the `zkevm-node` image yet, you must run:
+If you haven't build the `x1-node` image yet, you must run:

 ```bash
 make build-docker